-Pink Peeved At Being Labeled ‘Obese’ After Baby #2: Diamonds Are A Girl’s Best Friend Not BMI [Opinion]
+Pink Peeved At Being Labeled ‘Obese’ After Baby No. 2: Diamonds Are A Girl’s Best Friend, Not BMI [Opinion]

-Pink just had baby number two and she’s working on getting that weight off, but when she found out that her 160 pounds on her 5-foot-3-inch frame rendered her obese, she was peeved.
+Pink just had baby No. 2, and she’s working on getting that weight off, but when she found out that her 160 pounds on her five-foot-three-inch frame rendered her obese, she was peeved.
 Pop singer Pink is the first to admit that she is nowhere near her goal weight, but she doesn’t feel at all obese.
 From what is seen in her latest pictures, most would agree that she looks nowhere near what would be considered obese.

 Would you believe I'm 160 pounds and 5'3"?
 By 'regular standards' that makes me obese.
 I know I'm not at my goal or anywhere near it after Baby 2 but dammit I don't feel obese.
 The only thing I'm feeling is myself.
 Stay off that scale ladies! #feelingmyself #strongismygoal #bodygoals @msjeanettejenkins #happysaturday #getitin #GIJaneismyWCW